sbb-design-systems/lyne-components/src/components/autocomplete/readme.md

 ## Events

-The `sbb-option` emits the `option-selected` event when selected via user interaction.
+The `sbb-option` emits the `optionSelected` event when selected via user interaction.

 ## Keyboard interaction